 How Google Alerts Can Help Grow Your Business?

 Google provides a service called ‘Google Alerts’ where people can go and enter information into a Google search box and set it so that whenever new content is discovered with that particular information, they will receive an email letting them know it’s been added.
-In this way, Google Alerts is a tool for helping users find new customers who might be interested in a product or a service.
+In this way, Google Alerts is a free tool for helping users find new customers who might be interested in a product or a service.

 #1 Stay on top of industry trends and news events

-As the owner of any type of organization, if you’re not paying attention to potential changes in your industry or new developments that might affect your company, then you could be left behind when it comes time for competitors to capitalize on either of these things.
+As the owner of any type of organisation, if you’re not paying attention to potential changes in your industry or new developments that might affect your company, then you could be left behind when it comes time for competitors to capitalize on either of these things.
 Using Google Alerts enable you to monitor everything happening on both the micro-scale (e.g., announcements about upcoming conferences) and macro-scale (e.g., changes in the law) to ensure your company and product are ready.

 #2 Track sales lead and increase sales

 If you’re monitoring what’s going on around your business, then it should be much easier to spot any new customers that might need your services or products.
-You can use Google Alerts to get notifications when someone is speaking positively about your brand (e.g., talking about how they like a certain product you sell).
+You can use Google Alerts to get notifications when someone is speaking positively about your brand mentions (e.g., talking about how they like a certain product you sell).
 Once users get an alert like this, it will make it much more likely for them to reach out to you if they want help from a professional or have questions about something.

 #3 Find positive reviews of a product or service

 One of the most common ways that people want to better understand a business is by doing research online–and the most common way they do this is by reading reviews of that business.
 These days, there are reviewing websites for nearly everything that exists under the sun (including my blog), and if your company sells a physical product or provides a service, then it’s likely that people will first look to these sites before making a decision about what to purchase.
-Google Alerts allows users to search for customer reviews of whatever it may be they’re selling, which should make it easier to drive more traffic towards their storefront/website.
+Google Alerts allows users to search for customer reviews of whatever it may be they’re selling, which should make it easier to drive more traffic toward their storefront/website.

 #4 Catch up on news surrounding your industry